Khojasteh/assorted-utils/docs/Assorted.Utils.Text.StringExtensions.md

 [DamerauLevenshteinSimilarityTo(this string, string)](Assorted.Utils.Text.StringExtensions.DamerauLevenshteinSimilarityTo.md) | Returns the normalized Damerau-Levenshtein distance between two strings.
 [JaroSimilarityTo(this string, string)](Assorted.Utils.Text.StringExtensions.JaroSimilarityTo.md) | Returns the normalized Jaro distance between two strings.
 [JaroWinklerSimilarityTo(this string, string, int)](Assorted.Utils.Text.StringExtensions.JaroWinklerSimilarityTo.md) | Returns the normalized Jaro-Winkler distance between two strings.
+[LastPartition(this string, char)](Assorted.Utils.Text.StringExtensions.LastPartition.md#lastpartitionthis-string-char) | Splits the string at the last occurrence of a specified Unicode character and returns the substrings before and after the separator.
+[LastPartition(this string, string)](Assorted.Utils.Text.StringExtensions.LastPartition.md#lastpartitionthis-string-string) | Splits the string at the last occurrence of a specified string and returns the substrings before and after the separator.
 [LazySplit(this string, char, StringSplitOptions)](Assorted.Utils.Text.StringExtensions.LazySplit.md) | Returns the substrings in this string that are delimited by a specified Unicode character.
 [MatchingCharsWith(this string, string)](Assorted.Utils.Text.StringExtensions.MatchingCharsWith.md) | Returns the number of leading and trailing Unicode characters that appear in both strings.
 [Partition(this string, char)](Assorted.Utils.Text.StringExtensions.Partition.md#partitionthis-string-char) | Splits the string at the first occurrence of a specified Unicode character and returns the substrings before and after the separator.